- About the CM310 Optical mouse...

 Disclosure: The CM310 optical gaming mouse is loaned by Cooler Master for this review.

 Cooler Master has been in peripheral business for a long time, especially with regularly releasing newer keyboards and headsets.
 The Cooler Master CK550 and the MH751 are two good examples.
 The gaming peripheral market is over-crowded and yet it manages to sell.
 The last mouse I’ve reviewed from Cooler Master is the Alcor and the Mizar.
 I loved the Alcor optical mouse.
 It was an agile mouse with all the switches places in reachable areas and I wanted more was the grips the Laser mouse Mizar.
 This wasn’t the only brand that had this point of view at the time since everyone was in the race to push laser sensors and the next best thing.
 I never really understood why optical sensors were considered less premium to justify lesser premium features when it was hassle-free, compared to laser sensors of certain makes that had quirks that took some firmware and sensor updates implemented by the manufacturer.
-Logitech was one of the gaming peripheral makers that were able to capitalize this with its MX series.
+Logitech was one of the gaming peripheral makers that were the first to jump aboard with its MX series.
 For some reason, it ditched the MX branding under G series- and now brought it back.

 This did give other mouse manufacturers a good reputation among gamers and PC enthusiasts.
 Zowie, Steelseries, Razer, eVGA and several others got a good share.
 Eventually, HyperX had something.
 Cooler Master seemed rather conservative when it comes to a mouse.
 That doesn’t mean they cannot make a good enough mouse.
 It felt they were holding itself back.